MazharZiadeh/EAQCHO-Hybrid/README.md

-# EAQCHO-Hybrid
-EAQCHO: Evolutionary Algorithm for Adaptive Quantum-Classical Hybrid Optimization
+Self-Adaptive Quantum-Classical Evolutionary Optimization Using Meta-Evolutionary Controllers for the Sphere Function